Taxonomy, Plant Type for Becky Shasta Daisy Flowers

 - ' ‘Sunnyside Up'

 Use Becky shasta daisy flowers in perennial flower borders.
 They also make a fine cut flower.
-The drought-tolerance of this perennial flower makes it a good candidate for planting beds in hot regions, where many plants have difficulty holding up under the summer heat.
+Daisies are a drought-tolerant perennial, so they make good candidates for planting beds in hot regions, where many plants have difficulty holding up under the summer heat.

 Origin of the Names